Scintillation counter: Applications

 Scintillation counters are used to measure radiation in a variety of applications including hand held radiation survey meters, personnel and environmental monitoring for radioactive contamination, medical imaging, radiometric assay, nuclear security and nuclear plant safety.

 Several products have been introduced in the market utilising scintillation counters for detection of potentially dangerous gamma-emitting materials during transport.
 These include scintillation counters designed for freight terminals, border security, ports, weigh bridge applications, scrap metal yards and contamination monitoring of nuclear waste.
 There are variants of scintillation counters mounted on pick-up trucks and helicopters for rapid response in case of a security situation due to dirty bombs or radioactive waste.
 Hand-held units are also commonly used.

-Selection guidance for handheld use
+Diffusion cloud chamber

 In the United Kingdom, the Health and Safety Executive, or HSE, has issued a user guidance note on selecting the correct radiation measurement instrument for the application concerned.
 This covers all radiation instrument technologies, and is a useful comparative guide to the use of scintillation detectors.